AironasGit/Audio2Text2Summary/README.md

 # Audio to text to summary for Lithuanian language
- Script that uses [Whisper](https://github.com/openai/whisper) model to turn audio into text and [LukasStankevicius/t5-base-lithuanian-news-summaries-175](https://huggingface.co/LukasStankevicius/t5-base-lithuanian-news-summaries-175) model to create a summary of the generated text
+ Script that uses [Whisper](https://github.com/openai/whisper) model to transcribe audio into text and [LukasStankevicius/t5-base-lithuanian-news-summaries-175](https://huggingface.co/LukasStankevicius/t5-base-lithuanian-news-summaries-175) model to create a summary of the transcribed text

 ## Setup
 ```